 17. Greyhound

-The Greyhound is well suited to apartment living as it remains calm and independent when it’s indoors.
-It loves to snuggle with its owner under a warm blanket and will sleep contently in your bed as you’re watching TV.
-However, once you bring it outside, the dog can outrun a horse in a sprint.
+The Greyhound is well suited to apartment living because it stays calm and independent indoors.
+It will burrow under a warm blanket and doze in your bed while you watch TV.
+Open the door to a field, though, and it can outrun a horse over a short sprint.

 The Greyhound is a natural hunter and racer.
-However, when it’s past its racing prime, it can become an affectionate family companion due to its good nature .
+Past its racing years, it settles into an affectionate, mellow housemate.

-It’s a sensitive dog that doesn’t respond well to loud voices.
-It doesn’t bark much but sheds more than other dogs.
+It’s a sensitive dog that doesn’t take well to loud voices.
+It barks little but sheds more than you’d guess from that thin coat.

 18. Basenji

-People think that the Basenji is suitable for apartment living because it doesn’t shed much.
-However, this dog will only work for you if you’re willing to give it the time and energy it needs.
+People assume the Basenji is suitable for apartment living because it barely sheds.
+The truth is it only works if you can give it the time and energy it demands.

 19. Chinese Crested